k3po/k3po/specification/k3po.control/SPEC.md

 ##### DISPOSED event

 ###### Description
-This event is sent by the driver when the k3po server was cleaned-up.
+This event is sent by the driver when the driver was cleaned-up.
 It is sent as a response for a DISPOSE command.

 ###### Headers
 N/A